11.4 Students Who Retaliate

-In order to maintain a hostility-free educational environment, University policies seek to protect students from the harassing behaviors of other community members.
+In order to maintain a hostility-free educational environment, university policies seek to protect students from the harassing behaviors of other community members.
 Students and other covered individuals who make good-faith reports are protected from retaliation by faculty or staff members, as explained above.
-Retaliatory behavior also is prohibited under the Code of Student Life and under other University rules affecting students.
-Although students are not agents of the University, an individual enrolled in a University academic course may be subject to disciplinary sanctions if he or she threatens, assaults, or harasses a student or faculty or staff member in retaliation for making a report.
+Retaliatory behavior also is prohibited under the Code of Student Life and under other university rules affecting students.
+Although students are not agents of the university, an individual enrolled in a university academic course may be subject to disciplinary sanctions if they threaten, assault, or harass a student or faculty or staff member in retaliation for making a report.
 Sanctions also may be imposed in cases where no report has been filed but a student threatens to retaliate against one who does make a report.